charanvm8/Neighborhood-Map/README.md

 running on your machine

-You need to clone or download from the repo and run the html on localhost or server.
+You need to clone or download from the repo and run the index.html on localhost or server.